paldhous/ucb/2015/dataviz/md_raw/class1.md

 (Source: Peter Aldhous, data from [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/) data)

 This is a typical data table layout, with the individual records -- the players -- forming the rows and the variables recorded for each player arranged in columns.
-Here it is easy to recognize the categorical variables of `pos` for playing position and `team` because they are each entered as text.
-Aside from the player names, the other variables are all continuous.
+Here it is easy to recognize the two continuous variables, showing the players' salaries in dollars and millions of dollars, because they are entered as numbers.

 Don’t assume, however, that every number in a dataset represents a continuous variable.
 Text descriptions can make datasets unwieldy, so database managers often adopt simpler codes, which are often be numbers, to store categorical data.
 You can see this in the following example, showing data on traffic accidents resulting in injury or death in Berkeley, downloaded from a database maintained by researchers here on campus.